npm/policies/security.md

 Micro-services should only have access to databases and files that they need access to.

-With our docker-based infrastructure (npm On-Site) this is achieved by having containers only mount folders on the root host that they require access to.
+With our docker-based infrastructure (npm Enterprise) this is achieved by having containers only mount folders on the root host that they require access to.